 To use this intrinsic, your source file must contain #include <arm\compat.h>.
-This is only available for AArch32.
+This is only available for targets in AArch32 state.

 Typically, this intrinsic disables FIQ interrupts by setting the F-bit in the CPSR.
 However, for v7-M and v8-M.mainline, it sets the fault mask register (FAULTMASK).
 This intrinsic is not supported for v6-M and v8-M.baseline.